devamitbera/additional-replace-graphql/README.md

 ## Installation Process using Zip

-1. Download the extension .zip file from github https://github.com/devamitbera/magento2-add-cms-pages-to-menu.
+1. Download the extension .zip file from github https://github.com/devamitbera/additional-replace-graphql.
 2. Copy the extension  to the `{magento2-root-dir}/app/code/DevBera/CmsLinkToMenu`
 3. Run the following series of command from SSH console of your server to install  the extension

-#a)  Enable the extension : `php bin/magento module:enable DevBera_CmsLinkToMenu  --clear-static-content`

 #b)  Run setup  Command `php bin/magento setup:upgrade`.